A Walk Through History

 The spectators are motoring enthusiasts and their families from the middle and upper income groups.
 A significant proportion of the crowd is in the 17 to 35 year age bracket and women enjoy dressing up for Concours day.

-The 2021 edition will be the 51st annual Concours organised by the Alfa Romeo Owners Club (Kenya).
+The 2022 edition will be a celebration of the 50th annual Concours organised by the Alfa Romeo Owners Club (Kenya).

 The Concours has Africa continental status for cars and motorcycles and has been an FIM-Africa recognised and sanctioned event since 2006.In addition to the assessment of the classic and vintage cars and motorcycles, there are 28 Motor Trade stands, a MotorSport Arcade, a Classics Car and Motorcycle Sale section, and a collection of old machinery and equipment under the aptly named Heritage Collection section.